truthungry/ai_case-study/README.md

 ### Key Metrics

 #### NEAR surpasses competitors in daily transactions and active addresses, with a market cap of $5.5 billion.
 Its emphasis on user-owned AI technologies positions it as a leader in blockchain innovation.
+Price Chart: https://messari.io/project/near-protocol/price-chart

 ### Recommendations